How do I terminate active resources that I no longer need on my AWS account?

 - Even after terminating your EC2 instances, you will still incur charges for the Amazon Elastic Block Store (Amazon EBS) volumes attached to your EC2 instances.
 Be sure to delete the Amazon EBS volumes and Amazon EBS snapshots.
 For more information, see Why am I being charged for EBS when all my instances are stopped?

 Note: The Amazon EBS root device volumes are automatically deleted when you terminate your EC2 instances.

 - To delete Amazon Simple Storage Service (Amazon S3) objects and buckets, see How do I delete Amazon S3 objects and buckets?

-Note: Be sure that the Server access logging for your Amazon S3 bucket is disabled before deleting the objects in the bucket.
+Note: Be sure that the Server access logging for your Amazon S3 bucket is deactivated before deleting the objects in the bucket.
 Otherwise, logs might be immediately written to your bucket after you delete your bucket's objects.
-For more information, see Enabling Amazon S3 server access logging.
+For more information, see Turning on Amazon S3 server access logging.

-Note: If you delete a bucket created by Elastic Beanstalk and you still have existing applications and running environments in the corresponding Region, then your applications might not function accurately.
+Note: If you delete a bucket created by Elastic Beanstalk and you have existing applications in the corresponding Region, your applications might not function accurately.

 - To delete Amazon RDS Amazon Relational Database Service (Amazon RDS) resources, see Deleting a DB instance.

 - To delete Amazon RDS snapshots, see Deleting a snapshot.